suberlak/ts_wep/doc/content.rst

 wep
 -------------

+This module is a high-level module to use other modules.

+.. uml:: uml/wepClass.uml
+    :caption: Class diagram of wep

 * **ButlerWrapper**: Wrapper of DM butler class to get the raw and post-ISR CCD image.
 * **CamDataCollector**: Ingest the amplifier images and calibration products based on the DM command line task.
 * **CamIsrWrapper**: Do the ISR and assemble the CCD images based on the DM command line task.